AviralJ58/California_Housing_Prices/README.md

 # California Housing Prices

-Linear Regression model predicting price of houses in California based on 14 features with 69.08% accuracy.
+Support Vector Regression (SVR) model predicting price of houses in California based on multiple features with 78.19% accuracy.

 Basic EDA is also done on the data.